tinvìs

 About

-Hart enlisted some stellar musicians to play on the project including Jon Natchez (War on Drugs, Beirut), Luke Reynolds (Guster, Neko Case, Phosphorescent, Sharon Van Etten), and Eric Gardener (Tom Morello, Melissa Etheridge).
-A substantial amount being recorded in Austin with Britton Beisenherz (Clap Your Hands Say Yeah, Marie/Lepanto, Will Johnson, Little Mazarn) of Ramble Creek Studio.
+With the songs written, Joel tapped producer Max Hart (War on Drugs, Tegan & Sara, Melissa Etheridge, We Are Scientists) to help bring them to life.
+Together they whittled down the 70+ demos Joel had written to a focused collection.
+Hart then pulled in stellar collaborators: Jon Natchez (War on Drugs, Beirut), Luke Reynolds (Guster, Neko Case, Phosphorescent, Sharon Van Etten), and Eric Gardener (Tom Morello, Melissa Etheridge).
+Much of the record was tracked in Austin with Britton Beisenherz (Clap Your Hands Say Yeah, Marie/Lepanto, Will Johnson, Little Mazarn) at Ramble Creek Studio.